Residents rotate through many of the clinical sites that comprise the Cambridge Health Alliance.

-The Cambridge Hospital (TCH) is the home base for psychiatric training at Cambridge Health Alliance (CHA).
-Residents spend most of their time in this hospital.
-Most of the rotations in the first year are at TCH.
-These include Inpatient Medicine months, Intensive Care Unit/Pediatrics, Neurology, Inpatient Child/Adolescent psychiatry, and Psychiatric Emergency Services (PES) within the Community & Acute Psychiatry.
-Residents also spend 3 months of Inpatient Adult Psychiatry, 6 weeks of PES, and 6 weeks of Inpatient Consult Liaison (CL) in the PGY2 year at TCH.
-In the PGY3 year, residents spend one morning a week for six months in the Psychiatry Transition Service at TCH.
-Residents completing their Outpatient CL rotation at the Zinberg HIV Clinic will also spend that time at TCH.
-PGY4 residents’ location depends on each resident’s schedule.
-Didactics on Wednesdays are located at TCH Academic Learning Center and the adjacent Macht Building.
+The Cambridge Hospital campus is the home base for psychiatric training.
+PGY-1 residents spend most of their time in this hospital.
+Most of the rotations in the first year are at the Cambridge site: Inpatient Medicine months, Intensive Care Unit/Pediatrics, Neurology, Inpatient Child/Adolescent psychiatry, and psychiatric emergency services within the Community & Acute Psychiatry.
+In the PGY-2 year, residents also spend three months of Inpatient Adult Psychiatry, six weeks of Emergency Psychiatry, and six weeks of Inpatient Consult-Liaison (CL) at the Cambridge Hospital Site. .
+In the PGY-3 year, residents spend one morning a week for six months in the Psychiatry Transition Service.
+PGY-4 residents’ location depends on each resident’s schedule.
+Electives are also available at the Zinberg HIV Clinic and Women’s Health Clinic.

 PGY-1 residents rotate through the Lewis 2 Unit at The Whidden Memorial Hospital during their Inpatient Geriatric Psychiatry rotation.
 PGY-2 residents return to the Whidden Memorial Hospital for three months of Inpatient Psychiatry.

 Outpatient therapy cases in the PGY-2 year and all patients in the PGY-4 year are seen at the Macht Building, which is located on the campus of the Cambridge Hospital.
 Grand Rounds and various didactic seminars occur in the Macht Building.